tampueduard/study003-the-hidden-harmony/README.md

 </p>

-## Inside the conversion
+# Inside the process

 For the realization of this system is used as main software [Max/MSP](https://cycling74.com/products/max), inside of which a JavaScript code operates the conversion from colour to frequency.
+[Here](https://docs.cycling74.com/max8/vignettes/jsintro) can be found more about JavaScript operating inside Max/MSP.

 To begin with, the function needs as input from Max/MSP an RGB value, usually being between 0 and 255, it is better to scale those values between 0 and 1:
 ```JavaScript